spk121/sh23/README.md

-# mgsh
+# sh23

-This is another take on POSIX shell as a strictly conforming ISO C program.
+This intends to be a POSIX shell, but, it will have a compile-time option to that it can be built using only ISO C.

+When built in ISO C mode
+- no pipes or redirection
+- no directory management
+- all commands launched in the foreground